Author's Bio and Credentials

 and Spain, completing their walk of the Le Puy route to

-section-hiking the Pacific Crest Trail and have completed more than 1,100 miles of the national scenic trail that runs through the mountain ranges of California, Oregon, and Washington (Mexico border to Canada) for more than 2,650 miles.
-Alcorn is the author of four books published previously,
+In addition they section-hiked the Pacific Crest Trail and have completed the 2650 mile national scenic trail that runs through the mountain ranges of California, Oregon, and Washington (Mexico border to Canada).
+They completed the PCT in 2010.

-Prior to this latest book Alcorn published We're in the
+Prior to the Camino book, Alcorn published We're in the

 Mountains, Not Over the Hill: Tales and Tips from Seasoned